-Brown Sugar Shortbread Caramel Thumbprint Cookies: The brown sugar makes the shortbread cookie rich and the oozy, gooey caramel centres are perfect.
+Brown Sugar Shortbread Caramel Thumbprint Cookies: brown sugar makes the shortbread extra rich with a soft caramel centre.

-These brown sugar shortbread cookies, are lovely and rich and crisp.
+These brown sugar shortbread cookies, are lovely and rich and crisp, buttery treat.
 Adding homemade caramel sauce to the centre takes these cookies to the next level.
 The perfect addition to your Christmas Cookie collection and sure to become a favorite.
 They’re so delicious with a cup of coffee any time of year.

 I’m so excited to begin our Christmas Cookie Week, with today’s cookie recipe.
 I’ll be sharing a different favourite cookie recipe everyday this week.

 We love Christmas cookies.
 I have such happy memories of my Grandma and her Christmas cookies.
 In the days before stand mixers, dishwashers, and convection ovens she’d bake Christmas cookies for a week.
-Through the Christmas season she’d always have a plate of assorted Christmas cookies to offer us when we visited her.
+Through the Christmas season she’d always have a holiday cookie tray to offer us when we visited her.
 This brown sugar shortbread cookie recipe is perfect for Christmas time and the addition of the homemade caramel center makes it extra special.

 - 2 cups butter, softened